For testing of Smart Alternators, refer to the pre-sets for Smart Charging and the Smart Charging Help Topic.

 Note: The periodic spikes evident can be attributed to induced spikes from the injection circuit and are of no concern.

 Refer to vehicle technical data for specific test conditions and results.

 In a typical example, there should be a minimum of 10 amps output from the alternator when the engine is running and the headlamps and heater blower are switched on max:

 |2 x headlamps at 60 watts||120 watts|

-|240 watts divided by 12 volts = 20 amps.|
+|240 watts divided by 24 volts = 10 amps.|

-The current available from the alternator may vary depending on the style of charging system, alternator installed, engine speed, battery load/state of charge and drive pulley arrangement.
+The current available from the alternator may vary depending on the style of the charging system, alternator installed, engine speed, battery load/state of charge and drive pulley arrangement.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.